 Making money on YouTube might not be your reason for starting a channel, but the opportunities to earn are a pleasant surprise once you realize how many of them there are.
 Luckily, there are some creative ways to make money on YouTube.

 Your audience might unlock your YouTube channel’s earning potential, as is often the case with Instagram influencers or bloggers, but it’s the creation of multiple revenue streams, through side hustles or businesses, that helps you make money.

-- Let your audience support your work through “fan funding.”
+- Let your audience support you through “fan funding”

-Let’s take a deeper look at each of these streams.
+Let’s take a deeper look at each of these income streams.

 - Sign in to the YouTube account you want to monetize.

 - Click the icon for your account in the top right corner.